This post was last updated on

 You can pick the specific color of Infusible Ink pen or marker you want to use for each line/shape by clicking on the color swatch square to the right of the Linetype drop down menu.

 Click the green “Make It” button to send the design to your Cricut for drawing.

-Screen always make sure that your design is set to mirror when doing heat transfers (regardless of whether you use Infusible Ink or iron on).
-You can do this with the Mirror toggle below each mat thumbnail in the Prepare Mats screen.
+Always make sure that your design is set to mirror when doing heat transfers (regardless of whether you use Infusible Ink or iron on).
+You can do this with the Mirror toggle below each mat thumbnail in the Prepare screen.